Team-Rebirth/Lethal-Rebirth/README.md

 Big thanks to [Zeekerss](https://bsky.app/profile/zeekerss.bsky.social), the creator of Lethal Company.
 His work laid the foundation for all our testing, adjustments, and balancing efforts.

 We’d also like to thank all the mod creators whose work is included in this pack.
 Their contributions add variety and make the experience a lot more engaging.
 [Check out our list of mods and what they add to this modpack](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).

+Additional thanks go out to other fellow modpack creators, like [ZetaArcade](https://github.com/Zeta-Arcade), [Moroxide](https://thunderstore.io/c/lethal-company/p/Megalophobia/MEGALOPHOBIA/) and [ProfoundlyPurple](https://www.youtube.com/channel/UCegCZVxrWaOay_0sKO4TOAw), who through their own perspectives and ideas also inspire the development of this modpack.
+Their stuff is worth checking out!

 Also consider joining the [Lethal Company Modding Community Server](https://discord.gg/ffCEu5KC5D)!